 Kyoto Information Gakuen The Kyoto College of Graduate Studies for Informatics (KCGI), a university corporation, was established on February 15, 2017 (Japan), a leading IT service company, in an effort to develop IT (information technology) human resources who will lead the next generation through collaboration between industry and academia.
 We have signed an agreement on academic-research collaboration and industry-academia collaboration with the Research Institute of Advanced Technology (Director, Akihiro Haneda, listed at the headquarters in Koto-ku, Tokyo, President Akira Hiraoka, listed on the first section of the Tokyo Stock Exchange).The two parties will jointly establish a "Future Environment Lab" on campus, where students, who will lead the IT industry in the future, will use their flexible ideas and creativity to engage in a variety of research and academic collaborations with researchers from IT companies.On the same day, Kyoto Computer Gakuin (KCG), a group school, also signed an agreement with the company and the institute.

 The signing ceremony was held at KCGI Kyoto Ekimae Satellite (10-5, Nishi-Kujo Teranomae-cho, Minami-ku, Kyoto).
-Mr. Haneda, director of Nihon Unisys Research Institute, said, "The need for innovation is increasing across industries and business categories, but there are limits to what a single company can do.We were the first company to bring computers to Japan.I look forward to working hand in hand with the first school in Japan to provide computer education, and to new activities such as IT human resource development," said Wataru Hasegawa, KCGI President.Most of the industry-academia partnerships seen in other countries have been more conventional, with schools simply accepting researchers from companies, but we hope that this partnership will provide an opportunity for creativity, as in the U.S.," he said.The agreements were signed, exchanged and shook hands.The agreement includes the following as cooperative projects: o Exchange of faculty members and students and researchers o Conducting joint research and study groups o Exchange of academic information, publications and materials o Other activities based on the agreement between the two parties.
+Mr. Haneda, director of Nihon Unisys Research Institute, said, "The need for innovation is increasing across industries and business categories, but there are limits to what a single company can do on its own.We were the first company to bring computers to Japan.I look forward to working hand in hand with the first school in Japan to provide computer education, and to new activities such as IT human resource development," said Wataru Hasegawa, KCGI President.Most of the industry-academia partnerships seen in other countries have been more conventional, with schools simply accepting researchers from companies, but we hope that this partnership will provide an opportunity for creativity, as in the U.S.," he said.The agreements were signed, exchanged and shook hands.The agreement includes the following as cooperative projects: o Exchange of faculty members and students and researchers o Conducting joint research and study groups o Exchange of academic information, publications and materials o Other activities based on the agreement between the two parties.